jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 A procedure has an interface too, consisting of all public contents of the procedure: public objects (in, out or thru) and public procedures (clauses, calls and references).
 A procedure can have an interface line.
 The target of this interface line must be a procedure, in case of which both procedures get the same parameters.

+*Procedure with an external interface:*
 ![](images/Symbol%20Language%20(2004).058.png)

-*Procedure with an external interface*

 The interface source for a procedure can only be a procedure, not an object.
 Also: a procedure can *not* have multiple interfaces.
 The effect of allowing these two things can be imagined, but the usefulness of these structural possibilties is slim, while it would add a lot more rules to the Symbol Language.